elocitytechnologies/elocity/docs/AdminGuide/GettingStarted/SigningUp.md

 8. **Complete Account Setup:** Once the new password is established, follow the on-screen instructions to complete the account setup process.

 :::note
-Ensure that the new password meets the security requirements specified by Elocity Web Portal.
+Ensure that the new password meets the security requirements specified by the Elocity Web Portal.
 :::

 Your Elocity HIEV account is now ready for use.
 If you encounter any issues during the sign-up process, please contact your Account Manager for assistance.